swiftlang/swift-evolution/proposals/0000-even-more-improved-integers.md

 programming.
 See [this blog post](http://blog.krzyzanowskim.com/2015/03/01/swift_madness_of_generic_integer/) for an example of an attempt to implement a generic algorithm over integers.

-The way the `Number` protocol is defined, it does not generalize to floating point numbers and also slows down compilation by requiring every concrete type to provide an implementation of arithmetic operators, thus polluting the overload set.
+The way the `IntegerArithmetic` protocol is defined, it does not generalize to floating point numbers and also slows down compilation by requiring every concrete type to provide an implementation of arithmetic operators, thus polluting the overload set.

 Converting from one integer type to another is performed using the concept of the 'maximum width integer' (see `MaxInt`), which is an artificial limitation.